 Don't let the costs of going abroad stop you.
-There are a variety of funding opportunities available, aimed to support you while you're taking part in internships, work placements and short term studies, as well as volunteering projects abroad.
+There are a variety of funding opportunities available, aimed to support you while you're taking part in your summer abroad experience.

 Essex Abroad on social media: